-The Government considers the Pupil Premium to be a key element of their education policy.
+The Government considers Pupil Premium to be a key element of their education policy.
 Introduced in April 2011, the Pupil Premium provides additional funding to schools to target specific groups of children who are vulnerable to underachievement.
 These include pupils from low income families; children in care and the children of armed service personnel.

 The Government has given schools discretion in how to best use the funding to meet the needs of their children.

-- Reducing class sizes thus improving opportunities for effective Assessment for Learning and accelerating progress
+- reducing class sizes thus improving opportunities for effective Assessment for Learning and accelerating progress

-- Providing small group work with an experienced teacher focussed on overcoming gaps in learning
+- providing small group work with an experienced teacher focussed on overcoming gaps in learning

 - 1 to 1 support